kernelkit/infix/src/yangerd/doc/yangerd-design.md

 `collector.go` provides `RunAll(ctx, collectors, tree)`, which launches one goroutine per collector and ticks it on its configured interval.
 Failed `Collect()` calls are logged and retried on the next tick — a single collector failure does not affect other collectors or the IPC server.

 **`internal/fswatcher/`** — Implements reactive monitoring for filesystem-based data sources that support inotify.
 It runs a single event loop that subscribes to inotify events via the `fsnotify` library.
-Paths like `/proc/sys/net/ipv4/conf/*/forwarding` (IP forwarding flags) are added at startup (with glob expansion).
+Paths like `/proc/sys/net/ipv4/conf/*/forwarding` (IP forwarding flags) and `/etc/hostname` are added at startup via `Watch()` (with glob expansion for wildcards).
+Symlink paths like `/etc/localtime` use `WatchSymlink()`, which watches the parent directory instead of the file — necessary because `fsnotify` follows symlinks, so a direct watch would monitor the target file rather than the symlink entry, missing symlink replacements.
 Modification events trigger a debounced re-read of the affected file, updating the tree immediately.
 Handles the `IN_IGNORED` event by automatically re-adding watches after file deletion/recreation.
 Note: sysfs pseudo-files under `/sys/class/hwmon/` and `/sys/class/thermal/` are NOT watched here — they do not emit inotify events (the kernel generates values on `read()`) and are instead collected by `collector/hardware.go` via polling.
 Bridge STP state is NOT watched here — it is handled reactively via netlink events and `bridge -json -batch -` re-reads.
 DHCP leases and firewall state are NOT watched here — they are handled reactively via D-Bus signals in `internal/dbusmonitor/`.

 **`internal/nlmonitor/`** — Implements native Go netlink event subscriptions via `vishvananda/netlink`.
 The `NLMonitor` struct subscribes to LinkUpdate, AddrUpdate, and NeighUpdate channels, plus bridge-specific events (FDB entries via NeighUpdate with NDA_MASTER flag, VLAN changes via LinkUpdate, STP port state changes via LinkUpdate with IFLA_BRPORT_STATE in IFLA_PROTINFO, MDB entries via raw RTNLGRP_MDB subscription).
 All bridge events are used as triggers only — full state is re-read via the `bridge -json -batch -` subprocess. yangerd does NOT subscribe to netlink route groups (RTNLGRP_IPV4_ROUTE, RTNLGRP_IPV6_ROUTE) — route data is sourced exclusively from the ZAPI watcher.
 A single `select` loop dispatches events to the appropriate monitor goroutines.
 Uses context cancellation for clean shutdown and a shared error callback for automatic re-subscription on netlink errors.
 After any subscription error, the error callback performs a full-scope re-read of ALL entities for the affected event type — not just the entity that was being processed when the error occurred.
 For example, a link subscription error triggers `ip -json -force -batch -` queries for every known interface (link show, addr show, neigh show) to resynchronize the entire tree.
 Events that occurred during the error/resubscribe window are inherently lost (netlink provides no replay), so only a full re-read guarantees consistency.